dieghernan/chulapa/docs/collections/_docs/02_config.md

   - `name` of the author, it will be injected on several parts of your site, as the footer or different `<meta>` tags. **github username** for metadata.
   - `avatar`:  The avatar of the author, note that your github avatar is available on https://github.com/[USERNAME].png.
 Square images preferred.
   - `location`: As a nice touch, this would link to Google Maps 😉.
   - `links`: A list of social links.
 You may set an url and a [Fontawesome 5](https://fontawesome.com/icons?d=gallery) code for each social link.
+You can also include an email address on this list.

 See below a full example for an `author`:
 ```yaml